darkreactions/DRP/setup.md

 This sets up the south tables.

+You should create a "superuser" called "root" when prompted.

 Then run `./manage.py migrate DRP`

 This should set up the schema to the most recent version.
 Note that you may need to do this periodically as another person updates the model.